-Powershell is an versatile scripting language that can be used in automation and administration of a wide number of techologies such as by using;
+PowerShell is an versatile scripting language that can be used in automation and administration of a wide number of technologies such as by using;

 - DSC to automate Windows deployment

 - Automation to manipulate Windows roles & features, IIS, DNS, DHCP

 - Scripting for toolmaking to create applications & systems